bpi-oxford/Cytotoxicity-Pipeline/README.md

-# Cytotoxicity-Pipeline
+# Cytotoxicity-Pipeline (pyCyto)
-A pipelined workflow for confocal cytotoxicity data.
+A pipelined workflow package for microscopic cytotoxicity analysis, intentionally designed for high extension flexibility and experiment repeatability.

-Users may provide a YAML sript for a quick configuration of the analysis pipeline.
+Users may provide a YAML script for a quick configuration of the analysis pipeline.

 ## Processing pipeline
 - File IO